tilezen/vector-datasource/docs/layers.md

 ###### OSM

-We use three tags `name:zh`, `name:zh-Hans` and `name:zh-Hant` from OSM to populate the two properties:
+We use several tags from OSM to populate the two properties:

 * `name:zh-Hans`: Simplified Chinese
 * `name:zh-SG`: Simplified Chinese